kgururaj/GenomicsDB_wiki/Producing-GVCFs-from-TileDB.md

 Other compilation options include DO_PROFILING=1, VERBOSE=1

 ## Running the program
-* Currently, the program has been tested on a single node only without MPI.
+* Currently, the program has been tested on a single node.
 * Configurable queries: Query information is passed to the program using a JSON file.

         ./variant/example/bin/gt_mpi_gather -j <json_file> --produce-Broad-GVCF -O <output_format>